Frequently Asked Questions

 Luis Vidal has completed terminal projects for Heathrow (Terminal 2), Madrid-Barajas, and others, bringing another level of international experience to the team that will give Pittsburgh the best opportunity to once again have a terminal at the forefront of aviation.

-4. Who has ACAA selected as the Landside architectural/engineering team to design the new Ground Transportation Center?
+6. Who has ACAA selected as the architectural engineering team to design the new multi-modal complex (parking garage, rental car facilities, entrance roadways)?

-5. Can you explain the difference between the Terminal A/E Design Team and the Landside A/E Design Team?
+7. Can you explain the difference between the Terminal A/E Design Team and the Multi-Modal A/E Design Team?

 ACAA is committed to designing and building a terminal that will make the Pittsburgh region proud.
 The TMP team is employing a variety of techniques to assure that all stakeholders provide input.
 For example, the team is regularly seeking input from the airlines, airport employees and passengers.
 In addition, the TMP has created Program Advisory and Best Practice Working Groups made up of regional and international experts in a variety of subject areas including arts and culture, accessibility, sustainability, technology and passenger experience.
 These committee members will represent their constituencies, share their expertise and insight and highlight best practices that should be incorporated into the new terminal design.
 Additionally, the TMP team continues to reach out to the community and passengers through one-on-one interviews, online surveys and the program website, www.PITtransformed.com, to identify what features are most important in the new facility.
 Finally, the TMP team plans to regularly communicate and answer questions of local municipalities and citizen groups about the program.